-- ensure that liquidity risk is appropriately measured, monitored and managed at the Sub-Funds; - assess the risk of insufficient liquidity by regularly conducting tests under normal and exceptional (stress test) liquidity conditions; - provide adequate escalation measures in case of liquidity shortage or distressed situations (liquidity contingency plan); - ensure coherence of the Sub-Funds' investment strategy, liquidity profile, and redemption policy.
+- Ensure the availability of sufficient liquidity to meet financial obligations and adequately manage excess liquidity to act in the best interest of Shareholders in the Sub-Funds.
+Shareholders should carefully take note that given the type of assets that there is no guarantee that there are sufficient funds to pay for the redemption of Shares of the Sub-Fund and there is no guarantee that the redemption can take place at the requested date; - assess the risk of insufficient liquidity by regularly conducting tests under normal and exceptional (stress test) liquidity conditions; - provide adequate escalation measures in case of liquidity shortage or distressed situations (liquidity contingency plan); and - ensure coherence of the Sub-Funds' investment strategy, liquidity profile, and redemption policy.

-The liquidity management framework comprises policies and procedures to monitor the availability of sufficient liquidity to meet financial obligations and adequately manage excess liquidity to act in the best interest of investors in the Sub-Funds.
-Investors should carefully take note that, given the type of assets of the Sub-Funds, there is no guarantee that there are sufficient funds to pay for the redemption of Shares of the Sub-Fund and that there is no guarantee that the redemption can be effected at the requested date.
+The liquidity management framework comprises policies and procedures to monitor the availability of sufficient liquidity to meet financial obligations and adequately manage excess liquidity to act in the best interest of Shareholders in the Sub-Funds.
+Shareholders should carefully take note that, given the type of assets of the Sub-Funds, there is no guarantee that there are sufficient funds to pay for the redemption of Shares of the Sub-Fund and that there is no guarantee that the redemption can be effected at the requested date.